jdiejim/pokedex-blog/README.md

 * We set the background-repeat to no-repeat for the background image we are going to put later in the tutorial

-Finally import the PokeCell component into PokeList.js, and render some cells in the list by placing them inside the parent element as an html elements.
+Finally, import the PokeCell component into PokeList.js, and render some cells in the list by placing them inside the parent element as an html elements.

 ```javascript